Solomonkassa/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 # 0x01.
 Python - if/else, loops, functions

-This project is part of the Holberton School curriculum and it's focused on the basics of Python programming.
+This project is part of the Alx School curriculum and it's focused on the basics of Python programming.
 The topics covered in this project are conditional statements, loops, and functions.

 ## Learning Objectives